 Below is the matching video which details more information you will need for planning to visit Malta.
 Notice my hair is pulled back.
 I spent some serious time at a salon (not too mention money) before we left getting balayage.
 It was way too hot for me to blow dry my hair and leave it down.
 Not to mention the abuse it took from the sun, pool and sea over the five days.
 I would advise that you book your hair highlights and conditioning treatment when you return, girls!
 And, don’t judge my appearance too harshly in the video either! 😉 There is another weather tip that will surprise you in the video, so please watch it if yor’re serious about visiting Malta.

 To make sure you don’t miss any Sunny updates about visiting Malta, be sure to subscribe to the Sunny News.
-Upcoming videos that will be linked to this article when they are ready include:
+Upcoming videos and advice articles that will be linked to this article when they are ready include:

 - Game of Thrones Tour Review

 - Things to Do When Visiting Malta